Section (United States land surveying): History

 The existence of section lines made property descriptions far more straightforward than the old metes and bounds system.
 The establishment of standard east–west and north–south lines ("township" and "range lines") meant that deeds could be written without regard to temporary terrain features such as trees, piles of rocks, fences, and the like, and be worded in the style such as "Lying and being in Township 4 North; Range 7 West; and being the northwest quadrant of the southwest quadrant of said section," an exact description in this case of 40 acres, as there are 640 acre in a square mile.

 The importance of "sections" was greatly enhanced by the passage of "An Ordinance for ascertaining the mode of disposing of lands in the Western Territory" of 1785 by the U.S. Congress (see Land Ordinance of 1785).
-This law provided that lands outside the then-existing states could not be sold, otherwise distributed, or opened for settlement prior to being surveyed.
+This law provided that lands outside the existing states could not be sold, otherwise distributed, or opened for settlement prior to being surveyed.
 The standard way of doing this was to divide the land into sections.
 An area of six sections by six sections would define a township.
 Within this area, one section (section 16) was designated as school land.
 As the entire parcel would not be necessary for the school and its grounds, the balance of it was to be sold, with the monies to go into the construction and upkeep of the school.
 Section 36 was also subsequently added as a school section in western states.
 The ordinance also specified that out of every township, the four lots, being numbered 8, 11, 26, 29, and out of every fractional part of a township, so many lots of the same numbers as shall be found thereon, for future sale.

 On May 20, 1862, President Abraham Lincoln signed into law the Homestead Act, by which settlers could "claim" 160 acres (a quarter section) of public land.
 Claimants were required to "live on" and “improve” their plots by cultivating the land.
 After five years, the original filer of the claim was entitled to the property, free and clear, except for a small registration fee.